Non-stick cookware is easy to use and even easier to clean up. But, did you know that you might be using it wrong?

 Note: If it’s a good sear that you’re looking for, cast iron pans are king.
 Check out our comparison of different cookware materials to learn more.

 Stovetop-to-oven dishes.
-While some non-stick cookware is oven safe, most is not.
-That’s something to consider before cooking up casserole or shepherd's pie.
+While some non-stick cookware is oven safe, most is not, which will—again—be outlined in the instructions.
+That’s something to consider before cooking up casserole or shepherd’s pie.

 2. Have Silicone or Wooden Cooking Tools Handy